-For most units all material will be online, while a few units use a combination of online with printed items and/or a CD.
+For most units most material will be online.
 As well as this material there may be texts or other items that you need to purchase.

 Course and units catalogue

 As a current student you have access to myUNE, through which you can access your online units moodle sites (UNEonline), manage your enrolment, change personal information and access many useful functions.
 You can log in to myUNE from the UNE homepage using your UNE username and password.

 The myStudy tab contains a table on the top right corner of the page.
 This table has a list of your current units down the side and columns that relate to particular services, such as UNEonline (moodle) and Information (Course and Unit Catalogue).
 These columns only appear if there is an item that is currently available for that 'service' for at least one of your units.